Najmuddin09/FashionRecommendedSystem/README .md

 # Fashion Recommended System

 - A website where a user can upload an image (of a dress, watch, or shoe) and get products that are similar (visually) to the supplied image.

-- Images are taken from the kaggle  [dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-small).
+Working
+-

 ![working](https://user-images.githubusercontent.com/103250661/196235150-1c0b0e75-f674-4188-a4c5-8cc4d30813a9.png)
+Predicting
+-

 ![predicting](https://user-images.githubusercontent.com/103250661/196235189-b6382535-c613-406c-b03a-b0b4bf0a1267.png)

+- Images are taken from the kaggle  [dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-small).

 Step -1 : Import Model